brentd09/AZ040Labs/PowerShell-Lab-09.md

 > This will take some time to complete and update the Azure virtual machine
 5. Switch to the Azure portal and refresh the Disks page.
 You should be able to notice a new disk called disk1 in the Data disks section.

-## You have successfully completed this Lab.
-Click End to end the lab.
+## You have successfully completed this Lab

 [Back to labs](https://github.com/brentd09/AZ040Labs/blob/main/README.md#az040labs)